 Censorship and strict control on political freedoms characterised the early 19th century in Vienna, indirectly ushering in the homely Biedermeier era of art, lifestyle, and design.

-The human spirit being what it is, though, a backlash was inevitable; the Viennese joined in with the slew of revolutions that struck Europe in 1848.
-Emperor Ferdinand I (son of Franz II/I) led the empire at the time.
+The human spirit being what it is, though, a backlash was inevitable.
+So, when a slew of revolutions struck Europe in 1848, the Viennese joined in.

-The counter-revolutionary efforts of the Habsburg authorities did not, however, put an end to nationalist and liberal sentiments across their territories.
+All these counter-revolutionary efforts by the Habsburg authorities did not, however, put an end to nationalist and liberal sentiments across their territories.

-(“Hungary / The trials of the soldier in winter”; scenes from the 1848/1849 Hungarian campaign; Joseph Albrecht (lithographer), L. Mossbeck (publisher); 1849; Wien Museum Inv.-Nr.
+(Hungary / The trials of the soldier in winter; scenes from the 1848/1849 Hungarian campaign; lithograph by Joseph Albrecht, published by L. Mossbeck, 1849; Wien Museum Inv.-Nr.
 88638, excerpt reproduced with permission under the terms of the CC0 licence)

-Both internal and external events continued to chip away at the Habsburg map in subsequent years.
+Internal and external events continued to chip away at the Habsburg map in the years after 1848.

 For example, the Austro-Prussian war of 1866 led to the Venetian lands switching to Italian rule.
 And the Hungarians were never truly happy with the state of their relationship with their rulers in Vienna.